AnjaSiewert/capstone_globehopper/README.md

 - The "Explored" page displays all the countries that you have marked as "visited" and sorts them alphabetically
 - The "Wish list" page displays all the countries that you have marked as "want to go" and sorts them alphabetically
 - The "Plan your trip" button takes you to a form where you can enter the details of your upcoming trip and submit them.
 You can also edit or delete these details at any time

+## Acknowledgements

+This project is the final capstome project implemented during the Web Development Bootcamp at neuefische.
+I would like to thank the entire team of neuefische for their guidance and support throughout the whole process.